Complex-systems-and-devops-gruppe-8/.github/report/backend-development.md

     }
     ```

+    *Example "create-user" action in Siren.*

     The resulting generic request for an action would be

     ```sh
     curl -X '{action method}' \